ajordanb/data-science-tools/README.md

 # Data Science Tools

 This collection of tools is not only useful for data science, but for many daily tasks.
-I've been focused in data, importing, exporting and wrangling and I use these quite a lot.
+I've been focused nn data, importing, exporting and wrangling lately and I use these quite a lot.

 **Feel free to fork and build upon**